0xSpaceShard/starknet-hardhat-plugin/README.md

 Specify custom configuration by editing your project's `hardhat.config.ts` (or `hardhat.config.js`).

 ### Cairo version
 Use this configuration option to select the `cairo-lang`/`starknet` version used by the underlying Docker container.
-If you don't specify anything, the latest is used by default.
+If you don't specify anything, the latest dockerized version is used by default.

 Using the `venv` key, as described in [the next paragraph](#existing-virtual-environment), will override `version`.